cosmos/sdk-tutorials/academy/2-cosmos-concepts/13-migrations.md

 If you want more details on how to update the leaderboard, look at [Running Your Own Cosmos Chain](/hands-on-exercise/1-ignite-cli/index.md).

-And, more precisely, at [Introduce a Leaderboard After Production](/hands-on-exercise/4-run-in-prod/2-migration.md).
+For even more detail, see [Introduce a Leaderboard After Production](/hands-on-exercise/4-run-in-prod/2-migration.md).

 </HighlightBox>